PsyD Academics

 Externship I

-You will complete your Externship I training experience conducting intake assessments and psychotherapy during your 2nd year in the program.
-This training experience (600 hours minimum) will take place at a community-based site under the supervision of licensed psychologists where you will gain experience in assessment and/or psychotherapy.
+You will complete your Externship I training experience conducting intakes, psychological assessments and/or psychotherapy during your 2nd year in the program.
+This training experience (500 hours minimum) will take place at a community-based site under the supervision of licensed psychologists where you will gain experience in assessment and/or psychotherapy.

 Externship II